BloomTech-Labs/labs9-cleaner-pos/README.md

 ''.join([random.SystemRandom().choice('abcdefghijklmnopqrstuvwxyz0123456789!@#$%^&*(-_=+)') for i in range(50)])
 	* SENDGRID_API_KEY - this is generated in your Sendgrid account
 	* stripe_secret - this is generated in the Stripe dashboard

-## Authentication

-This app uses Firebase to allow users to login with Google, Facebook, Twitter, Github, email, or phone.Uusers are authenticated using JSON web tokens (JWT).

 ## Testing